How to measure bra size at home for the perfect fit every time

 The traditional method

-Selling some of the best bras for large busts, Rigby & Peller was established in 1939, so what they don't know about bras isn't really worth knowing.
+Selling some of the best bras for large busts, Rigby & Peller was established in 1939.
 With a long heritage as one of the best bra brands, it’s no surprise that they sit on the traditional side of the fence when it comes to measuring bra size.

 To follow Rigby & Peller's tried-and-tested at-home method, all you need is a tape measure and a spare 10 minutes.

-- First measure the underband: (where the wire of your bra normally sits) straight around, as tight as possible.
+- Measure the underband: (where the wire of your bra normally sits) make sure you are going straight around, as tightly as possible.

 - Calculate your back size: with a simple formula: